 Presented the findings of the research at a focus group of experts in the field and invited suggestions.

 Presented the findings of the research at the Xth Conference of the International Association for the Study of Sexuality, Culture and Society.
 The conference was titled, “Literacies and Sexualities in the Cultural, Fictional, Real and Virtual Worlds: Past, Present Future Perfect?”
 Also presented findings at a conference titled “Deconstructing the Gender Binary: A Dialogue on Expression, Identity and Legal Recognition” at the West Bengal National University of Juridical Sciences, Kolkata.
 Most recently, the findings were presented at the 4th LASSnet international conference titled, “Thinking with Evidence: Seeking Certainty, Making Truth” at New Delhi in December 2016.

 Drew up a model policy titled “Sexual Rights and Anti- Discrimination Policy” for schools to adopt based on the findings of the study.
 This policy incorporates suggestions of the participants and the experts in the field.
 More details can be found at the following link.

-Submitted the model policy for consideration to the Government of Indian and the Government of Haryana for the proposed revision of the National Education Policy (in 2016)
+Submitted the model policy for consideration to the Government of India and the Government of Haryana for the proposed revision of the National Education Policy (in 2016).

 Wrote and circulated a fictional short story, “Bandar Aur Insaan” based on the findings of the research which can be found here.
 Also conducted a session on finding of the study with youth activists from youth lead organizations in India, Nepal and Bangladesh as part of a training programme organized by ARROW and TARSHI.